nkanchas/loganalytics/README.md

 #Design & Approach:
 LogAnalytcis Can we done in 2 ways.
 1) Real time log Analysis
-2) Query data from historical log
+2) Query data from log file

 Option 1:
 Real time log Analysis
 1) Best way to do real time log analysis is to use
 a) Log Forwarders (Logstash, Fluentd, StatsD, CollectD)
-b) User ElasticSearch(with Kibana) or MongoDB
+b) Use ElasticSearch or MongoDB
+c) Use GUI tools like Kibana
-c) For Monitoring & Alerting Use Sensu, Uchiwa and Pager Duty.
+d) For Monitoring & Alerting Use Sensu, Uchiwa and Pager Duty.

 Option 2:
 Query Data from log file